 Each sculpture is a tableau of three or four figures.
 Designed in the workshop of the highly esteemed Italian painter and sculptor, Franco Miozza, they were carved in the Ferdinando Palla Studio in Pietrasanta, Italy.

-The complex beauty, grace and movement of these sculptures encapsulates the spirit of Italy and the Renaissance tradition.
+The complex beauty, grace and movement of these sculptures encapsulate the spirit of Italy and the Renaissance tradition.

 The National Trust of South Australia has given its name and approval to the project, recognising the Sacred Garden to be of aesthetic and historical heritage significance.